-Students planning to enter the Mechanical Engineering curriculum should undertake mathematics-science training in high school.
-Such courses as algebra, trigonometry, calculus, physics, chemistry, drafting, English, writing, speech, and shop classes will prove beneficial.
+Students planning to enter the Mechanical Engineering curriculum should undertake Mathematics/science training in high school.
+Such courses as algebra, trigonometry, calculus, physics, chemistry, drafting, CAD, writing, speech, and shop classes will prove beneficial.

 Cooperative Field Experience

-In the curriculum listings appear several courses titled "MECH elective."
-MECH electives allow the student to select and pursue specific career objectives within the mechanical engineering field.
+In the curriculum listings appear several courses titled "MECH Elective."
+MECH electives allow you to select and pursue specific career objectives within the mechanical engineering field.
 MECH electives are upper-division MECH courses, not specifically required for graduation.
-Students from other institutions should refer to the sections of this catalog titled "Transfer Students" and "Admission to Baccalaureate programs."

 Typical MECH Classes